scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 1. Compute-bound tasks are computationally bound by memory; we don't experience a slowdown
-2. Dask.array can effectively parallize and block reference BLAS for matrix multiplies
+2. Dask.array can effectively parallelize and block reference BLAS for matrix multiplies
 3. Dask.array doesn't significantly improve when using an optimized BLAS, presumably this is because we've already reaped most of the benefits of